All Episodes

 We were at a Sanders event.

-It was like uh being at a left-wing meeting.
+It was like being at a left-wing meeting.

 I mean, that made me laugh.

-Uh, then you've got farmer Mike, Mini Mike Bloomberg, warning the Bolshevik Bernie could lock up the nomination on Super Tuesday.
+Then you've got farmer Mike, Mini Mike Bloomberg, warning that Bolshevik Bernie could lock up the nomination on Super Tuesday.

 Maybe if you didn't, you know, make these racial comments of yours.

-Maybe if you uh, let's see, weren't as so insulting to women and uh maybe if you had a little more respect for the farmers that beat us in the entire world, uh, maybe you'd be in a better position.
+And maybe if you had a little more respect for the farmers that beat us and the entire world, maybe you'd be in a better position.

-I think it only it doesn't matter how much money you're gonna spend here.
+I think it doesn't matter how much money you're going to spend here.

 But I'm looking at the Bloomberg news today, and none of it is good for him by any measure whatsoever.

-I mean, you got a story out today.
+I mean, he got a story out today.

 Bloomberg said of a female employee, I'd like to do that piece of meat.